 The FDA makes only one exception for tissue transplants such as stem cells - with two requirements.
 The tissue must be "minimally manipulated" and promoted by the manufacturer as only for "homologous use".
 These are both very technical terms best explained by $500/hr laywers, but simply put, "minimally manipulated" means you can't substantially modify, concentrate or process the original tissue being transplanted.
 In terms of "homologous use", the tissues should only be meant to repair, reconstruction, replace, or supplement existing cells.
 The rules also specifically preclude the manufacturer from claiming or promoting any kind of systemic effect, such as having a positive effect on many different parts of the body - even if it potentially does.

-Umbilical Cord Tissue - The Big Breakthrough in Mesenchymal Stem Cells (MScs)
+Umbilical Cord Tissue - Rich in Mesenchymal Stem Cells (MScs)

 Wharton's Jelly is a very rich source of MSCs, and according to research, has a higher concentration of MSCs than either bone marrow or adipose tissue.
-Further, getting MSCs from umbilical cord tissue is essentially like receiving 1 day old stem cells.
-Stem cells from newborns multiply faster, are healthier and live longer than stem cells from a 30, 50, or 70 year old patient.
+Further, MSCs from umbilical cord tissue are MSCs from a newborn.
+Research has shown that stem cells from newborns multiply faster, are healthier and live longer than stem cells from a 30, 50, or 70 year old patient.
 MSCs from umbilical cord tissue is also considered "immune privileged", meaning they aren't recognized as foreign by the immune system so no donor matching is required.
 The evidence strongly suggests that MSCs from umbilical cords are superior to bone marrow or adipose tissue and don't require a medical procedure to harvest them.

 Due to the nature of MSCs and Wharton's Jelly in particular, there's interest and ongoing research and studies underway for treating a wide variety of diseases.
 As of early 2018, about 600 clinical studies on MSCs for various conditions are either underway or have been completed.
 For a full list go to ClinicalTrials.Gov.
 Many of the results are simply amazing, but it will take many years before the FDA approves stem cells for many of these conditions.

-We hope you have learned a bit about stem cells.
-If you have further questions, don't hesitate to email us or call the office to talk with Dr. Jen Wicher ND, to help you decide if stem cells and other biological medicines are right for you.
+We hope you have learned a bit about Mesenchymal Stem Cells.
+If you have further questions about your particular condition, don't hesitate to email us or call the office to talk with our Doc, Dr. Jen Wicher ND.
+She can help you decide if stem cells or other biological medicines are right for you.